 Henry* is a very sociable and personable individual who enjoys spending his time volunteering at a charity shop, shopping and going swimming with his support.
 But his ability to understand his sexuality has been complicated due to his own past traumatic experiences.
-He’s been supported by Waymarks since 2015.
+He’s been supported using Dimensions’ Waymarks approach since 2015.

-When Waymarks first met Henry, he was living at a Step Down placement where he had been since 2008.
+When we first met Henry, he was living at a Step Down placement where he had been since 2008.

 He was cautioned for sexual assault in 2000 and placed on the sex offenders register as a schedule 1 offender.
 Further allegations were made of sexual assault in 2003 and he re-offended.